ovidiugrebenisan/labs/lab-05-runtime-controls.md

 **Kosli Environments** allow you to track what's actually running in your runtime environments (dev, staging, production, etc.).
 By taking regular **snapshots**, Kosli creates an immutable record of:

-- What artifacts are running
+- What artifacts are running, identified by their digest (SHA256)
 - When they started and stopped
 - Whether they're compliant with your policies
 - The complete change history over time

 **Policies** define compliance requirements for environments.
 They specify rules like:

 - All artifacts must have provenance (be part of a Flow)
 - All artifacts must have passed specific tests
 - All artifacts must have security scans